Decoding Generalization from Memorization in Deep Neural Networks: Generalization to true labels via true training label subspaces in memorized models

-While the previous section demonstrated improved generalization performance by the MASC, we want to investigate if there exist better subspaces that can offer superior generalization performance.
-To this end, we consider the setting where the true label identities of the training set are known post training with corrupted labels.
-Can we extract significantly high training as well as testing performance in this case from the layerwise outputs of the network?
+While Section \ref{angle1_main} demonstrated improved generalization to true labels by MASC, here, we investigate if there exist subspaces that can offer even better generalization to true labels.
+To this end, we consider the setting where the true label identities of the training set are known, after training with corrupted labels is complete.
+Can we extract significantly high training as well as test performance in this case from the layerwise outputs of the network?
 To do so, we build MASC using subspaces obtained from training data with true labels.
 It is a priori unclear if MASCs trained in this manner will have high accuracy.
 Since the network trained assuming different labels for many of the datapoints, it is conceivable that class-wise subspaces corresponding to true labels lack structure and predictive power.
 We find, however, that these possibilities do not bear out.

-MASC accuracy on original training data and on testing data projected on true training label subspace over the layers of the same networks from Section \ref{angle1_main} is shown in Figure \ref{figangle2_main}.
-For comparison, MASC accuracy on corrupted training data and testing data projected on corrupted training subspace is also shown.
+MASC accuracy on original training data and on test data projected on true training label subspace over the layers of the same networks is shown in Figure~\ref{figangle2_main} and Figure~\ref{figangle2_other}.
+For comparison, MASC accuracy on corrupted training data and test data projected on corrupted training subspace is also shown.
 We find that, in many cases, accuracies on the true training labels, as well as the test set are dramatically better here than with the experiments where subspaces were determined for the corrupted training data.
-In fact the MASC test accuracies for the corrupted models (with non-zero corruption degree) are sometimes fairly close to the test accuracy of the uncorrupted model.
+In Table~\ref{percentage_original}, we show by what percentage the MASC classifier outperformed the model for the best layer for corruption degrees 20\%, 40\%, 60\% and 80\%.
+In Table~\ref{percentage_original_abs}, we also report the accuracy difference between the MASC classifier and the model for the best such layer, for each model.
+In fact, the MASC test accuracies for the corrupted models (with non-zero corruption degree) are sometimes fairly close to the test accuracy of the uncorrupted model.

-Strikingly, even for models trained with 100\% corruption degree, in most cases, the MASC retains significant accuracy on the true training labels as well as the test set.
+Notably, even for models trained with 100\% corruption degree, in most cases, MASC retains significant accuracy on the true training labels as well as the test set.
 This is in spite of the fact that the model itself has chance-level test-set accuracy.
-For example, MASC classifier has 95\% test labels accuracy in last FC(2048) layer for MLP-MNIST, 69\% test labels accuracy for Flat(576) layer in CNN-Fashion-MNIST, and 4\% test labels accuracy for Flat(256) layer in AlexNet-CIFAR-100.
+For example, MASC classifier has 95\% test accuracy in the last FC(2048) layer for MLP-MNIST, 69\% test accuracy for Flat(576) layer in CNN-Fashion-MNIST, and 4\% test accuracy for Flat(256) layer in AlexNet-CIFAR-100.